Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson1.md

 5. Principle 5: Understand the limitations of the model - many have strict context token limits (though this is rapidly changing)
 6. Principle 6: Iterate constantly

-- Hallucinations are when an AI provides a response that it thinks is correct, but is wrong.
+>> Hallucinations are when an AI provides a response that it thinks is correct, but is wrong.
 These can be hard to spot and require a little experience to call out.

 - Asking questions is a skill, so keep practicing.
 There's a great free course at [learn.deeplearning.ai](https://learn.deeplearning.ai/) that can help software engineers become better prompt engineers.

+## Read Docs
+- If a problem is occuring with a particular implementation, framework, language - whatever - you can almost always read the documentation for further insight and examples of how to accomplish your goals.

+>> You can even use AI to help you here by copying docs as context into a model like ChatGPT and asking questions to it

+## Web Search
+- Something many AIs are lacking is the ability to retrieve up to date information, or they're limited by not having access to the web.
+This is where good ol' fashioned web search comes in.
+- If you're running into an issue, it's highly likely someone else has to, and search engines like Google have already indexed these questions to serve their answers to you.

+>> Note: AI Models are advancing rapidly and many models as of Dec 2023 also include web search.